daemonweb/daemon/apps/edgy-veggies/README.md

 Solid apps are built with _adapters_, which optimise your project for deployment to different environments.

 By default, `npm run build` will generate a Node app that you can run with `npm start`.
 To use a different adapter, add it to the `devDependencies` in `package.json` and specify in your `vite.config.js`.

+pnpm isn't downloading rollup for Vite so it's added to my dependencies